siberianfox/g2wiki/Dual-Endpoint-USB-Operation.md

 ##Requirements & Use Cases
 The following use cases support most configurations. _Please point out any other cases that are not covered._

 * UC_1: Two USB serial ports - The USB has two virtual serial ports configured, control and data.
+This case also encompasses multiple simultaneous control channels.

 * UC_2: One USB Serial Port, One mass storage device - One virtual serial port is configured for the control channel.
 Data is made available from a mass storage device.
 Sub-cases include data channel being from (a) USB mass storage device, (b) SD card or similar off-board, serial accessed storage, (c) on-chip FLASH or EEPROM.
 Each case may assume read/write or read-only mass storage.